Author: Alix Green

 How are seagrasses doing?

-Unfortunately, seagrasses are faring worse than many of the ocean’s other ecosystems.
-In fact, they are recognised by the International Union for Conservation of Nature (IUCN) as one of the most rapidly declining ecosystems on earth.
-A lack of awareness has resulted in poor conservation and management, and often seagrass meadows are lost before we have had a chance to document their presence.
+Unfortunately, it’s not good news.
+Seagrasses are recognised by the International Union for Conservation of Nature (IUCN) as one of the most rapidly declining ecosystems on earth.
+A lack of awareness has resulted in poor conservation and management.
+What’s more, often seagrass meadows are lost before we have had a chance to document their presence.
 Human practices such as coastal development, destructive fishing practices such as trawling, anchoring and mooring damage, poor sewage treatment and pollution all negatively impact seagrass meadows.

 The result is the continued global loss and destruction of this important habitat.
 It’s estimated that 20-25% of seagrass has been lost in the last 50 years and we continue to lose an estimated 7% per year.
 As these underwater meadows disappear so will the commercially important and endangered species which rely upon them.
 The result will be a reduction in food security for developing coastal nations, a decline in commercial fisheries, and a reduction in the ocean’s ability to store man-made carbon dioxide.